Popelnyk/fullstack-test-task/README.md

 ## 2. Performance.
 How to optimize rerendering when the scroller moves if the original JSON has 100K entries (1000 users, 10 resources, 10 events - eventually display a table of ~10K lines).

-We can use react-virtualized (https://github.com/bvaughn/react-virtualized), or react-window (https://github.com/bvaughn/react-window) or
 Precalc all values + use React.Memo (maybe)
+Make each line in a table as a component and cache it

 ## 3. Improvement.
 How you can change the component and the API of the service when the number of users scales up.

 1. use pagination.
 2. move all heavy-logic to the server-side
+3. We can use react-virtualized (https://github.com/bvaughn/react-virtualized), or react-window (https://github.com/bvaughn/react-window)